dmfutcher/git-s3-push/README.md

 All usage options can be shown using the `-help` flag.

 ## Config
-After using the `-save- flag, `git-s3-push` creates a JSON configuration file (`.git_s3_push`) storing bucket and region information.
+After using the `-save` flag, `git-s3-push` creates a JSON configuration file (`.git_s3_push`) storing bucket and region information.
 This file also includes other configuration directives that cannot be specified using flags:

 - `Ignore`: Files in the git repo that *should not* be pushed.
 This could include source files (for example .coffee files), or any other file in the git repository you don't want pushed to the S3 bucket.
 Files are specified in a JSON list of Go regexes.
 For example: